toebeann/BepInEx.SupermarketSimulator/README.md

 ### I still can't figure it out!

-First, double check that there isn't instructions on the mod page, and if there are, follow them.
-Otherwise, you'll have to get in touch with the author of the mod somehow.
+First, double check and follow the instructions on the mod page.
+If you still can't figure it out or there aren't any instructions on the mod page, you'll have to get in touch with the author of the mod somehow.
 Your best bet is usually going to be the Nexus Mods posts tab of that mod.
 Make sure to check that the question hasn't already been asked and answered.

 ## Useful links for mod authors